I'll make this really easy. Whichever camera you can afford, is the right one.

 Just as high definition laptop screens are somewhat pointless, there's also no point in posting full size JPEGs on-line either.
 Your display can't replicate the camera's resolution even with a 4K screen & if it did, the human eye is limited by its visual acuity anyway.

 Furthermore, the web browsing experience is going to be very slow indeed if the server is stuffed with huge image data files.

 There may be an argument for uploading a full size file so that viewers can zoom in to pixel revealing levels to compare say, differences between the performance of manufacturers' products.
 That's fine but most of the time, viewers just want to see regular sized images that look sharp, display correctly & load quickly.

 Price of Progress

-Commonly, the lowest is around 10 MP & the highest, from Hasselblad, is 200 MP.
-In between, there are lots of camera sensors with pixel counts in the 15 MP to 36 MP range & even a few almost affordable ones from Canon & Pentax, in the 50 MP range.
+Commonly, the lowest is around 10 MP & the highest from Hasselblad, is 200 MP.
+In between, there are lots of camera sensors with pixel counts in the 15 MP to 36 MP range & a few almost affordable ones from Canon, Fuji & Pentax in the 50 MP range.
 Huge prints are possible but few users ever take full advantage, despite spending thousands on these cameras.

 Second Hand Bargains